Stuffed Mushrooms with Cashews - Keeping Our Brains Sharp & Hearts Happy

 Preparation:

-2. Place the all the rest of the ingredients in a food processor until it
+2. Place all the rest of the ingredients in a food processor until it becomes almost paste-like.

 3. Fill the mushrooms with the paste.

-4. Place the stuffed mushrooms in the oven for about 20 minute in 350F
+4. Place the stuffed mushrooms in the oven for about 20 minutes at 350F or 180C.